stefanmuller/ldraw2houdini/README.md

                 ]
                 }

+10. Set LDRAW_CACHE to 0 or 1 to enable/disable caching.
+This will write bgeo files to **$LDRAW_LIB/bgeo**.
+Remember to delete this folder if you update your LDraw parts library.
-10. If you install a new release and want to upgrade your hdas in an existing scene run the **Upgrade Brickini HDAs Shelf Tool**
+11. If you install a new release and want to upgrade your hdas in an existing scene run the **Upgrade Brickini HDAs Shelf Tool**
-11. See [release notes](https://github.com/stefanmuller/ldraw2houdini/releases) for more details and explanations of specific features
+12. See [release notes](https://github.com/stefanmuller/ldraw2houdini/releases) for more details and explanations of specific features

 ## Quickstart Guide